Wdboyes13/moneybot/README.md

 - Make sure we can create and modify `~/.moneybot/data.db`
 - The environment variable `MONEYBOT_TOKEN` must be set to a valid discord bot token.
 - SQLite3 system libraries are required for crate `rusqlite`

+## License

+Copyright (c) 2025 Wdboyes13
+This program is licensed under the MIT License
+SPDX-License-Identifier:MIT